 Take a five minute relaxation break doing something that is not work related.
 For example, you can stretch, drink coffee, meditate, breathe deeply or go for a short walk.
 Then start on your next Pomodoro (twenty-five minute session).
 After four Pomodoros, take a longer break.
 Learn more about the Pomodoro Technique.

-7. Write Down Three Highest Priority Tasks for the Next Day
+7. Write Down Three Highest Priority Tasks Each Day

 8. Schedule Time to Process Email